 Chase Sapphire Preferred:

 The Chase Sapphire Preferred has a $95 annual fee but can be worth it if you book as you have flexible point redemption options.
 However, you forfeit the accelerated hotely loyalty status.

-- Earn 2x Ultimate Rewards on travel and dining purchases
+- Earn a minimum 2x Ultimate Rewards points on travel.

 - Points are worth 25% more (1.25 cents) for award travel redemptions